Cosmic neutrino background: Big Bang nucleosynthesis

+From the cosmic microwave background

-CMB anisotropies and structure formation
+Anisotropies and structure formation

 The presence of the CνB affects the evolution of CMB anisotropies as well as the growth of matter perturbations in two ways: Due to its contribution to the radiation density of the universe (which determines for instance the time of matter–radiation equality), and due to the neutrinos' anisotropic stress which dampens the acoustic oscillations of the spectra.
 Additionally, free-streaming massive neutrinos suppress the growth of structure on small scales.
 The WMAP spacecraft's five-year data combined with type Ia supernova data and information about the baryon acoustic oscillation scale yielded N_{ν} = 4.34 +0.88/−0.86 at 68% c.l., providing an independent confirmation of the BBN constraints.
 The Planck spacecraft collaboration has published the tightest bound to date on the effective number of neutrino species, at N_{ν} = 3.15±0.23.

-Indirect evidence from phase changes to the Cosmic Microwave Background (CMB)
+Phase changes

 Big Bang cosmology makes many predictions about the CνB, and there is very strong indirect evidence that the cosmic neutrino background exists, both from Big Bang nucleosynthesis predictions of the helium abundance, and from anisotropies in the cosmic microwave background.
 One of these predictions is that neutrinos will have left a subtle imprint on the cosmic microwave background (CMB).
 It is well known that the CMB has irregularities.
 Some of the CMB fluctuations were roughly regularly spaced, because of the effect of baryon acoustic oscillation.
 In theory, the decoupled neutrinos should have had a very slight effect on the phase of the various CMB fluctuations.

 In 2015, it was reported that such shifts had been detected in the CMB.
 Moreover, the fluctuations corresponded to neutrinos of almost exactly the temperature predicted by Big Bang theory (1.96 ± 0.02 K compared to a prediction of 1.95 K), and exactly three types of neutrino, the same number of neutrino flavours currently predicted by the Standard Model.

-Prospects for the direct detection of the CB
+Prospects for the direct detection

 Confirmation of the existence of these relic neutrinos may only be possible by directly detecting them using experiments on Earth.
 This will be difficult as the neutrinos which make up the CνB are non-relativistic, in addition to interacting only weakly with normal matter, and so any effect they have in a detector will be hard to identify.
+The neutrino interactions that are measured in current particle detectors are all with neutrinos newly created in the Sun, nuclear reactors, weapons, particle accelerators, cosmic ray collisions, and supernovas.
+Even among those, only the neutrinos with the highest kinetic energies are feasibly detectable.
+It is something of a "lose-lose" situation: The lower a neutrino's kinetic energy, the lower its probability of interacting with matter, and the even slighter, less noticeable, the matter's response will be even if some rare event were to occur.

 One proposed method of direct detection of the CνB is to use the capture of cosmic relic neutrinos on tritium i.e. 3H, leading to an induced form of beta decay.